 The United States and European Union (EU) share a huge and mutually beneficial economic partnership.
 Not only is the U.S.-EU trade and investment relationship the largest in the world, it is arguably the most important.
 Agreement between the two economic superpowers has been critical to making the world trading system more open and efficient.
 Given a huge level of commercial interactions, trade tensions and disputes are not unexpected.
 In the past, U.S.-EU trade relations have witnessed periodic episodes of rising trade tensions and even threats of a trade war, only to be followed by successful efforts at dispute settlement.
 This ebb and flow of trade tensions has occurred again last year and this year with high-profile disputes involving steel, tax breaks for U.S. exporters, and the EU ban on approvals of GMO products.
 Resolution of U.S.-EU trade disputes has become increasingly difficult in recent years.
 Part of the problem may be due to the fact that the U.S. and the EU are of roughly equal economic strength and neither side has the ability to impose concessions on the other.
 Another factor may be that many bilateral disputes now involve clashes in domestic values, priorities, and regulatory systems where the international rules of the road are inadequate to provide a sound basis for effective and timely dispute resolution.
 How foreign policy discord over the Iraq war may affect economic relations is a major new unknown.
 In order to build a smoother relationship, Brussels and Washington may have to resolve a number of these disputes and avoid an outbreak of tit-for-tat retaliatory actions.
 The agreement to launch a new round of multilateral trade negotiations at the World Trade Organization (WTO) trade ministerial held November 2001 in Doha.
-Qatar has facilitated this effort.
+Oatar has facilitated this effort.
 But the recent passage of U.S. legislation increasing farm subsidies, as well as the continuing EU moratorium on approval of new genetically modified crops, could complicate efforts to move the Doha Round forward and thwart the new round's potential beneficial impact on resolving other disputes.
-Currently, both sides are seeking to avoid the imposition of retaliatory duties in response to several disputes.
-In reaction to the Bush Administration's March 5, 2002 decision to impose temporary tariffs of up to 30% on approximately \$8 billion in steel imports, the EU filed a WTO complaint against the U.S. Section 201 trade action.
-A March 26, 2003 interim report of the WTO found that the U.S. safeguard actions were out of compliance with WTO rules.
-If the U.S. loses an appeal on this case, the EU could win a second authorization to impose countermeasures on U.S. exports.
-The first authorization was won in conjunction with the failure of the U.S. to bring its export tax subsidy provision into conformity with its WTO obligations.
-Made final by the WTO in May 7, 2003, this ruling provides the EU with a legal basis to retaliate against \$4.043 billion of U.S. exports to Europe.
+Currently, the EU has warned the United States to act this year on repealing a tax provision that has been found to be a prohibited export subsidy under WTO rules or face trade retaliation on \$4.043 billion of exports to Europe.
+Similarly, the EU has maintained that U.S. failure to repeal a steel safeguard (the Bush Administration's March 5, 2002 decision to impose temporary tariffs of up to 30% on approximately \$8 billion in steel imports) if the WTO determines later this year that the safeguard action violates U.S. world trade obligations would also lead the EU to retaliate against U.S. exports.
 In addition, the Bush Administration on May 13, 2003 moved the dispute involving the EU's failure to open its market to genetically modified food products to the WTO.
 The major U.S.-EU trade challenges can be grouped into five categories: (1) avoiding a "big ticket" trade dispute associated with steel or the tax breaks for U.S. exporters; (2) resolving longstanding trade disputes involving aerospace production subsidies and beef hormones; (3) dealing with different public concerns over new technologies and new industries (4) fostering a receptive climate for mergers; and (5) strengthening the multilateral trading system.